liprec/vsts-publish-adf/suspend-adf-pipeline/README.md

-# Azure Data Factory Pipelines Management
+# Azure Data Factory Pipelines Management (Deprecated)

 This release task can be added to a release pipeline to either suspend or resume all pipelines of an Azure Data Factory.
 ![](../images/screenshot-3.png)